Tom Cruise is 61 and shows no signs of easing back on the throttle.

 The moment his younger brother Charlie realises who autistic brother Raymond (Dustin Hoffman) was in the shower scene in Barry Levinson’s Rain Man (1988) is the moment Cruise finally left the Brat Pack and teen mags.

 He never got a chance in Scorsese’s The Color of Money (1986) — acted offscreen by former golden pin-up turned serious actor Paul Newman — who incidentally was the same age in that film as Cruise is now.

-Cruise followed July with the unofficial first sequel to Top Gun.
+Cruise followed Born On the Fourth of July with the unofficial first sequel to Top Gun.
 Tony Scott’s Days of Thunder (1990) was a checkered flag to a popcorn run of titles such as Far and Away (1992), A Few Good Men (1992) and The Firm (1993).

 All hits from solid directors and all confirming Cruise’s star-power supremacy for the 1990s, he did however almost lose that maverick streak amidst an All-American clean-cut poster-boy veneer.

-They married that same year, later adopting two children — Isabella and Connor — before divorcing in 2001.
+They married that same year and later adopted two children — Isabella and Connor — before divorcing in 2001.
 In their time together they were the Hollywood it couple de jour, and made two more movies together (Far and Away in 1992, and Eyes Wide Shut in 1999), befriending Princess Diana along the way and later attending her funeral together in 1997.

 Cruise went on to date Penelope Cruz between 2001-2004.

 More familiar fare, but no less risky was Cruise’s first foray into the world of Mission: Impossible.
 Brian De Palma’s 1996 original movie may have been riding a bit of GoldenEye’s retro spy charms, yet it was Cruise who owned the role of agent Ethan Hunt as soon as he was precariously horizontal on computer-hacking wires.